Students are placed into appropriate classes by teachers based upon skill and age

 New dancers (age 7 or older) with little or no experience.
 These dancers learn: Highland Fling, Sword Dance, and Scottish Lilt.

 Beginner and Novice dancers with experience.
 They are expected to know: Highland Fling, Sword Dance and Scottish Lilt.
-These dancers learn: Seann Truibhas, Strathspey and Highland Reel, and Flora MacDonald's Fancy.
+These dancers learn: Seann Truibhas, Strathspey and Highland Reel, Half Tulloch and Flora MacDonald's Fancy.

 Beginners become Novices when they earn six stamps at competitions.
-Novices become Intermediate when they earn six stamps at competitions.
+Novices become Intermediates when they earn six stamps at competitions.

 Recreational class for new and continuing dancers with some, little or no experience.